-Dear Warren Middle School Community,
+Dear Warren Township School Community,

-Our school system is committed to protecting student, teacher, and staff health.
-To protect our community and be in compliance with the New Jersey Department of Education (NJDOE) regulations, the Warren Township School District tested our schools' drinking water for lead on November 10 and 11, 2016.
+In December, I notified you of the initial results of the testing of our schools' drinking water for lead that took place on November 10 and 11, 2016.
 In addition to the mandated testing of drinking water sources, the Warren Township School District also tested sinks as an extra precaution.